bendtherules/bendtherules.github.com/posts/function-name-binding.md

     `fn.name` is only decided based on how the function is created and DOES NOT depend on the variable name you use to access it.

 2. *Named function expression* can be bound to a variable name which is different from it's `function.name`.
-Also, function expressions can be used without storing in a variable at all.
+    Also, function expressions can be used without storing in any variable.

     ```js
     // A. Diff variable name